karlpokus/distributed-context/README.md

 We have 3 services; A, B and C. A calls B and B calls C and C returns some response to A via B. A will initialize the context and propagate it throughout the http calls.

 My goal is to make sure that a canceled context - in any service - release all resources (http connections, pending work) in the call path.
+A work in progress.
+Using the httptest pkg for convenience.

 # usage
 ```bash
 $ go run ctx.go
 ```

+# todo
+- [ ] try the httptrace pkg

 # license
 MIT